Simone de Haan and Ren Walters present in concert The Beauty of Living Sound.

 Barn Gallery, Sunday August 25, 2pm - 3.30pm

 Cash bar will be open 45 minutes pre concert and during interval.
 Cash and EFT facilities are available.

 Bookings through Trybooking here

-*Concession rates apply to those with a valid health care card, seniors health care card or pension card.
+*Concession rates apply to those with a valid student card, health care card, seniors health care card or pension card.